-Wandering Son covers show the two Transsexual characters 'cross-dressing', when in the series they rarely dress up like that (especially the protagonist).
+Wandering Son covers show the two Transgender characters 'cross-dressing', when in the series they rarely dress up like that (especially the protagonist).
 The coloring of the characters is often incorrect, retcons and Art Evolution aside.
-The back of the first volume shows Maho with blond hair while the inner artwork at the beginning of the manga shows her with as a brunette.
+The back of the first volume shows Maho with blond hair while the inner artwork at the beginning of the manga shows her her normal brown.

 In the Warrior Cats manga Escape From The Forest, Tigerstar gets the cover all to himself, implying that he will be important in it, however he only appears once to ask the protagonist a question.
 After she answers it, he is not seen again.

 Miracle Girls covers almost always have the characters with incorrect haircolors.
 The mangaka lampshades this in her omakes, saying that it's due to the printing process and her original images had the correct colors.

 The cover of the Burst Angel OVA makes it look like a sequel to the TV series.
 It's actually a PREQUEL, set between a flashback episode and the rest of the series.

 A handful of early DVD covers for the Hungarian release of Transformers Armada show off characters that either haven't been introduced yet in the episodes that are on the disc, or use colorations that the characters only take on way-way later.